Orthogonal array: Threshold schemes

 Secret sharing (also called secret splitting) consists of methods for distributing a secret amongst a group of participants, each of whom is allocated a share of the secret.
 The secret can be reconstructed only when a sufficient number of shares, of possibly different types, are combined; individual shares are of no use on their own.
 A secret sharing scheme is perfect if every collection of participants that does not meet the criteria for obtaining the secret, has no additional knowledge of what the secret is than does an individual with no share.

 In one type of secret sharing scheme there is one dealer and n players.
 The dealer gives shares of a secret to the players, but only when specific conditions are fulfilled will the players be able to reconstruct the secret.
 The dealer accomplishes this by giving each player a share in such a way that any group of t (for threshold) or more players can together reconstruct the secret but no group of fewer than t players can.
 Such a system is called a (t, n)-threshold scheme.

-A t-(v, n + 1, 1) orthogonal array may be used to construct a perfect (t, n)-threshold scheme.
+An OA(vt, n+1, v, t) may be used to construct a perfect (t, n)-threshold scheme.